Updated Australian ETF distributions now available for FY19

 This means that the distribution values Sharesight receives from the ASX do not contain AMIT tax component breakdowns.
 Sharesight has instead worked directly with the registries involved to collect raw data for these trusts, which we then use to calculate the component values for individual ETF holdings.

 For ETFs where Sharesight has data from Computershare, users will be able to accept these values if they have not yet confirmed the distribution payment.
 Where users have already confirmed the payment or used the pro-rata form and want to return to the original values, clicking ‘reset this payout’ (per the screenshot below) when editing the distribution will revert the data to the updated values from Computershare.

 Because each ETF fund manager uses slightly different calculations to determine unit holders’ AMMA tax statement values, we highly recommend double-checking the values in Sharesight against this statement, as while we expect these to be correct in most situations, it’s possible a particular ETF/manager uses a different calculation to Sharesight.

-If you do find values that don’t line up with your AMMA statement - please reach out via our help chat widget, or get in touch via this forum thread so we can ensure these are correct.
+If you do find values that don’t line up with your AMMA statement - please reach out via our help chat widget so we can ensure these are correct.